 Time required: 10-15 -minutes each way if you’re just going to the viewing platform.
 Add at least an hour more each way if you’re bouldering to the pools.

-Tip: This is a top attraction for cruise ship tourists, so plan to go later afternoon if you’re visiting during this season to avoid the crowds.
+Tip: This is a top attraction for cruise ship tourists, so plan to go later afternoon and get tickets in advance to avoid the crowds.

 3. Jacko Falls